Ku, J. (2025) Sequential Search under Range-Dependent Attribute Weighting (Job Market Paper)

 2023 North American ESA Meeting (Economic Science Association).
 University of North Carolina at Charlotte.

 Abstract: The range of an attribute's outcomes in a choice set can possibly change its relative importance.
-From two prominent theories of range-dependent attribute weighting, the focusing model of Köszegi and Szeidl (2013) and the relative thinking model of Bushong, Rabin, and Schwarzstein (2021), many researchers have tested the two models against each other by means of adding irrelevant alternatives/decoys.
-Building off of the experiment in Somerville (2022), I derive predictions from these two theories and test them in an experiment in which subjects choose from pairs of bundles where the ``number" of advantages or disadvantages vary.
+There are two prominent and conflicting theories of range-dependent attribute weighting, the focusing model of Köszegi and Szeidl (2013) and the relative thinking model of Bushong, Rabin, and Schwarzstein (2021); many researchers have tested the two models against each other by means of adding irrelevant alternatives/decoys.
+Extending the experiment in Somerville (2022) to an untested context, I derive predictions from these two theories and design and run an experiment in which subjects choose from pairs of bundles where the ``number" of advantages or disadvantages vary.
+No statistically significant effects were observed, likely due to the limited sample size.
+Results suggest that consolidating disadvantages might decrease the attractiveness of an option (p<0.01), aligning with one of the predictions of the Focusing model.

 Presented at: